Oldboy (2013 film): Plot

 In 1993, alcoholic advertising executive Joe Doucett gets drunk after losing a major account.
 Before he passes out, he sees a woman with a yellow umbrella.
-When he wakes, he finds himself locked within a hotel room.
+When he awakes, he finds himself locked within a hotel room.
 His unseen captors provide him with food, alcohol and hygiene items, but do not explain why he is captive.
-Joe sees a news report that says his ex-wife Donna was raped and murdered and he is the prime suspect, while their infant daughter Mia was adopted.
+He sees a news report that says his ex-wife Donna was raped and murdered and that he is the prime suspect, and that their infant daughter Mia was adopted.

-Over the next 20 years, Joe quits drinking and works himself into shape, intent on escaping and getting revenge.
+Over the next 20 years, he quits drinking and works himself into shape, intent on escaping and getting revenge.
 He compiles a list of all those who would want to imprison him, and writes letters to eventually give to Mia.
-One day, he sees an interview with Mia, who says she would forgive her father if she ever saw him.
+One day he sees an interview with Mia, who says she would forgive her father if she ever saw him.

-Joe is drugged shortly thereafter, and wakes to find himself outside with a cell phone and a small amount of money.
-He spots the woman with the yellow umbrella and gives chase, but ends up running into Marie Sebastian, a nurse that offers to help.
+Joe is drugged shortly thereafter, and wakes to find himself outside with a cell phone and several thousand dollars.
+He sees the woman with the yellow umbrella and gives chase, but ends up running into Marie Sebastian, a nurse who offers to help him.
 He refuses but takes her business card.
-Joe goes to his friend Chucky, and explains what has transpired.
-While there, Joe gets a call on his cell phone from a man calling himself the Stranger, mocking him.
-Joe spends a great deal of effort to determine if any of the men on his list are the Stranger, but they all prove to be innocent.
-Joe collapses from dehydration, and Chucky calls Marie to help.
-While he recovers, Marie is taken emotionally by Joe's letters to Mia, and offers to help him further.
-She is able to help identify a Chinese restaurant that Joe's food came from while imprisoned.
+He goes to his bar-owner friend Chucky, and explains what has transpired.
+While there, Joe gets a call on the cell phone from a man calling himself the Stranger, mocking him.
+Joe spends a great deal of time to determine if any of the men on his list are the Stranger, but they all prove to be innocent.
+He collapses from dehydration, and Chucky calls Marie to help.
+While Joe recovers, Marie is taken emotionally by Joe's letters to Mia, and offers to help him further.
+She helps him identify the Chinese restaurant where some of his food came from while he was imprisoned.

-Joe follows a delivery from the restaurant to a warehouse where he was imprisoned, and meets Chaney, its owner.
-Joe tortures Chaney into confessing that the Stranger arranged for his imprisonment.
-On return to Chucky's bar, Joe finds the Stranger there with the woman with the yellow umbrella, his bodyguard Haeng-Bok.
-The Stranger says they have kidnapped Mia, but if Joe can determine his identity in 46 hours, he'll let Mia free, give Joe $20 million in diamonds and proof of his innocence in Donna's murder, and even commit suicide.
+Joe follows a delivery from the restaurant to the warehouse where he was imprisoned, and meets Chaney, its owner, whom Joe tortures into confessing that the Stranger arranged for his imprisonment.
+On his return to Chucky's bar, Joe finds the Stranger there with the woman with the yellow umbrella, his bodyguard Haeng-Bok.
+The Stranger tells Joe they have kidnapped Mia.
+He says that if Joe can determine the Stranger's identity within 46 hours, he'll free Mia, give Joe $20 million in diamonds and proof of his innocence in Donna's murder, and that he will commit suicide.